The Best Backpacking Backpacks of 2017

 |Displaying 1 - 5 of 12||<< Previous | View All | Next >>|

 Analysis and Award Winners

-Due to its overall fantastic performance, we gave our Editors' Choice for the best all-around backpacking pack to the the Arc'teryx Altra 65.
-The Altra 65 was among the most comfortable packs we tested, even with heavier (50+ lbs) loads, yet was still on the lighter end of the spectrum when compared to packs that offered a similar amount of support and features.
-It features a fairly unique pivoting waist belt that proved to be excellent at transferring the pack's load comfortably to our hips.
-The Altra is packed with some of the our test teams favorite features like its dual zippered lid (that was the easiest to search for lost items in) and a giant "U" shaped access zipper running around the entire front side of the pack, as well as a huge zippered kangaroo pocket.
-Its does have a few downsides, mainly that at $475, it's $120+ more than any other pack in our review.
-If you don't need its load hauling prowess (if your loads are regularly below 40 lbs) then you could get away with a lighter pack that is also less expensive.
-If you've made it this far and you're going to spend $475 on a pack, it will last for a while and we'll vouch for it.
+The Altra 65 has won our Editor's Choice award more than any other pack.
+In 2017, it's again on top.
+Even with heavier (50+ lbs) loads, it's still comfortable and surprisingly light.
+It's unique pivoting waist belt transferred the pack's weight comfortably to our hips.
+The Altra has some of the test teams' favorite features like a dual-zippered lid (that was the easiest to search for lost items in) and a giant "U" shaped access zipper running around the entire front side of the pack, as well as an enormous zippered kangaroo pocket.
+It does have a few downsides, mainly that at $475, it's $120+ more than any other pack in our review.
+If you don't need its load hauling prowess (if your loads are regularly below 40 lbs), then you could get away with a lighter pack that is also less expensive.
+If you've made it this far and you're going to spend $475, it will last for a while, and we'll vouch for it.
 We used the older, less durable version over 120 days (including six Denali trips) and were impressed with its longevity; the newer version is even tougher and more water-resistant.
-And if you are looking for a bigger size, Arc'teryx makes the Alta in the Arc'teryx Altra 75 and the monster Arc'teryx Altra 85.
+And if you are looking for a bigger size, Arc'teryx makes the Altra in the Arc'teryx Altra 75 and the monster Arc'teryx Altra 85.

 Awesome pivoting waist belt

 Easily some of the best features of any pack in our review